Top Of The World: High Altitude Driving Tips

 Typically mountain roads are narrow, windy and steep, which is an environment that will put your vehicle to the test.
 Before you head out, check your car’s brakes, steering, suspension, tires, cooling systems and fluid levels, to make sure it’s ready for the journey.
 Now is also a great time to ensure your car is ready for any situation by packing a roadside emergency kit.

 Whether you drive stick or automatic, your vehicle is going to be constantly challenged with hills and curves.
-When driving at high altitudes, use a lower gear to keep better control over the car and try to maintain the same speeds going down hills as you do going up.
+When high altitude driving, use a lower gear to keep better control over the car and try to maintain the same speeds going down hills as you do going up.
 The lower gear will keep the car from coasting down hills and help the car stay steady if there are any loose or slippery road conditions.

 Mountain Road Etiquette